LONDON: Ethical consumers can be easily influenced but are also influencers themselves, research from Kantar Media has shown.

 This area was the subject of the recent Admap Prize which solicited essays on the topic "Can brands maximise profits and be force for social good?"

-, from Mike Follett, a student at Imperial College Business School, argued that marrying multiple objectives together three-dimensionally was the route to business success rather than the single goal of profit.
+The winning entry, from Mike Follett, a student at Imperial College Business School, argued that marrying multiple objectives together three-dimensionally was the route to business success rather than the single goal of profit.

 Data sourced from Marketing, Admap; additional content by Warc staff